 Many statues and figurines of pharaohs that you see, usually wear a nemes crown.
 The nemes crown is a striped headcloth that covers the entire back of the head and neck.
 Some Egyptologists think that it was because it makes the pharaoh looks like sphinx added a lion’s mane.

 Another important symbol of the pharaoh is the double crown Pschent.
-Referred by the ancient Egyptians as sekhemty, “the two powerful ones”, the crown is a combination of White Hedjet Crown of Upper Egypt and the Red Deshret Crown of Lower Egypt.
+Referred by the ancient Egyptians as sekhemty, “the two powerful ones”, the crown is a combination of the White Hedjet Crown of Upper Egypt and the Red Deshret Crown of Lower Egypt.
 By combining the two, the Pschent is symbolizing the pharaoh’s power over all of unified Egypt.
-On the crown were two animal emblems: an Egyptian Cobra called uraeus, meaning that the pharaoh is ready to strike with venom at any time.
+On the crown were two animal emblems: an Egyptian Cobra called the uraeus, meaning that the pharaoh is ready to strike with venom at any time.
 The uraeus is the symbol of the ancient Egyptian goddess Wadjet; and an Egyptian vulture, representing the Upper Egyptian tutelary goddess Nekhbet.

 The gallery is of the mask is always crowded and photo-taking is forbidden.
 Don’t even try to raise your phone or camera as the security guards were watching everyone like a hawk.